-Loadster is a cloud-hybrid solution for distributed load testing of web applications, web services, and static websites from either side of the firewall.
+Loadster is a platform for distributed load testing of your web applications, web services, and static websites from the public cloud or private networks.

-Let’s take a second get familiar with a few of the terms you will see within this manual, as they are used in Loadster.
+First, let’s take a second to get familiar with a few of the terms you will see within this manual.

 The process for load testing with Loadster generally goes like this:

-Create a script to simulate your actual user path through the site or application you’re testing, as realistic as possible.
+Create a script to simulate your actual user path through the site you’re testing, as realistic as possible.

 Analyze the results of your test and figure out what went wrong.

-It probably goes without saying that the more realistic your set of test scripts, the more valid and useful your load testing results are going to be.
+Your scripts should replicate real user behavior as closely as possible.
+The more realistic your set of test scripts, the more useful your load testing results are going to be.
 The results of a load test are only as valid as the assumptions going into it.

-There will also be times when the application returns dynamic data.
-A prime example of this would be account creation: if your script registers a new account, the application will probably assign a user id or something that would need to be captured and reused later in the script.
-Have a look at Capturing Rules and Validation Rules for more info on dealing with responses from the application.
+There will also be times when the application returns dynamic data for each user.
+An example of this would be account creation: if your script registers a new account, the web application may assign a unique id that will need to be reused later in the script.
+Have a look at Capturing Rules and Validation Rules to learn more about dealing with dynamic responses from your site.

-To run multiple users at once, you’ll need to create one or more Load Test Scenarios.
-Scenarios can include one or more virtual user groups, each of which contains some number of users executing the same script.
+To run multiple users at once, you’ll need to create a test scenario.
+Scenarios include one or more v-user groups, each of which contains some number of v-users executing the same script.
 Scenarios can be configured with many different options, such as the total number of virtual users, instructions for ramping the user load up/down, simulating network bandwidth, etc.

-Once you’ve configured a scenario, it’s time for Running Load Tests.
-Make sure to keep an eye on the test as it runs, to see how your application is doing under load.
-You can always stop a test prematurely, tweak it, and repeat if you need to.
+Launch the scenario to run a load test.
+Make sure to keep an eye on the test as it runs, to see how your application is responding to the load.
+You can always stop a test prematurely, tweak it, and restart the test if you need to.